abhogal-lab/WillisWorks/README.md

 >
 > **6.** Use A/B comparison and change one mechanism at a time.

-## Performance design
-Expensive curve calculations are generated only when their panel is visible.
-Slider movement uses throttled low-resolution previews, followed immediately by a full calculation on release.
-Source decomposition and challenge histories are calculated lazily.
-These choices improve interaction but do not change the equilibrium equations.

 ## Major limitations
 - No patient-specific vessel geometry, measured flow boundary conditions